 4. Provides a concrete example (if relevant)

-5. Maximizes precision and reliability
+5. Maximizes accuracy and reliability

-Return only the final prompt, with no explanation."""
+Return only the final prompt, without explanation."""

 }]